Vatavuk/verano/README.md

 Verano provides convenient way to wire up dependencies without using reflections, type castings, annotations or component scan.

+It relies on wiring dependencies through a main entry point of an application and provides a set of tools

+It takes different approach to classic DI containers and relies on wiring dependencies through main entry point of application.
+User is provided a set of

 - No magic (no reflections, no type castings, no runtime component building)
 - Full control of dependency life cycle
 - Compile time safety